 Don’t Forget the Inside of the Lid

 Whether you use gas or another type of grill, the inside of the lid will likely have build up from the previous year, and not only a bit gross, it also can become a fire hazard.
 You will likely want to use a strong brush for this, possibly the same type of brush you use to clean the grill grates, or maybe a nylon brush depending on the grill material.
+This may take some elbow grease.
 I frankly don’t care at all about scratches inside the lid of my grill—I’m just happy when it’s clean.
 A paint scraper is also a handy tool for cleaning out build up gunk in your grill.